AlloSphere-Research-Group/AlloGain/README.md

 # AlloGain
-AlloGain is a standalone application to control the gain level of the AlloSphere's audio system.
+AlloGain is a standalone application designed to control the gain level of the AlloSphere's audio system.
 The application is compatible with the ECHO AudioFire 12 interfaces.
-Gain level adjustments are performed digitally on the DSP at 24-bit.
+Gain level adjustments are performed digitally on the DSP at 24-bit resolution.

 ### Features
 * Displays the set gain level